-The Freeedom of Information Act and Wikileaks have enabled us to offer 25 disks, manufactured and pre-sold in (virtually) “leak-proof,” confidential dossiers conceptualized and produced by Adam Klein and Chuck Mobley, numbered, and signed by songwriters Klein/Mullen, including lyrics and original archival, redacted documents tracing the activities of the band over the past 6 years since the recording of “Is It In Yet?” in 2005.
+The Freeedom of Information Act and Wikileaks have enabled us to offer 25 discs, manufactured and pre-sold in (virtually) “leak-proof,” confidential dossiers conceptualized and produced by Adam Klein and Chuck Mobley, numbered, and signed by songwriters Klein/Mullen, including lyrics and original archival, redacted documents tracing the activities of the band over the past 6 years since the recording of “Is It In Yet?” in 2005.
 This new release and its companion limited-edition disk and dossier are available alongside The Size Queens’ oeuvre only online at Bandcamp.
 First come, first serve.
 Dossiers will be sent out to arrive in time for the tenth anniversary of 9/11 in plain, brown envelopes.
 The name "The Size Queens" will not appear on your billing statement.
+Limited to 2 Editions of 25 each.

 Includes unlimited streaming of Appetite For Redaction